About me

 Not just a pretty face

-I am a full member of the Institute of Translation and Interpreting (MITI) and the Chartered Institute of Linguists (MCIL).
-I am also actively involved in working groups and associations that further research and knowledge-sharing in the interpreting community, such as Interpreter Commons and the ITI Interpreters’ Development Network, and I promote the profession through outreach activities in schools and universities. |
+I am an EPO-accredited interpreter and full member of the Institute of Translation and Interpreting (MITI) and the German Association of Conference Interpreters (VKD-Senior).
+I am also actively involved in working groups and associations that further research and knowledge-sharing in the interpreting community, such as the ITI Interpreters’ Development Network, and I promote the profession through outreach activities in schools and universities.

 Qualifications